nemtsov/servo-docs/Docker.md

   "platform": "docker"
 }
 ```
-This still requires the existence of a `Dockerfile` in the root of the repository.
+*This still requires the existence of a `Dockerfile` in the root of the repository.*

+The Dockerfile should add the code to the image & run the application at the end.
+This means that the last line of the Dockerfile should be a `CMD` entry that runs the application. *No arguments can be passed into the `docker run` command.*

 ## Build
 The build process is very simple and just calls one command: `docker build` from the root of your repository.
 No additional parameters are passed in during the build process and the resulting image is saved and pushed to S3.